mcthuesen/MobilePay-PoS-v10/docs/pos_integratorauthentication.md

 # **Endpoint description:**

-This document does not include a compete specification of the endpoints, responses and response codes.
+This document does not include a complete specification of the endpoints, responses and response codes.
 This information can be found in the API section of the Developer Portal.

 ##  `GET /integrator-authentication/.well-known/openid-configuration`

-The discovery endpoint, also known as the "well-known endpoint" is a set of OpenID Connect properties, used by clients integrating against a OpenID authentication provider.
-The documents describes which claims, scopes, grant types and endpoints are to be used upon authentication.
+The discovery endpoint, also known as the "well-known endpoint" is a set of OpenID Connect properties, used by clients integrating against an OpenID Connect authentication provider.
+The endpoint returns the claims, scopes, grant types and endpoints that are to be used upon authentication.

 Headers: